sarietta/theoputer-blog/content/posts/register.md

 > Note: It's the APWR, and specifically the PWR, of the chip name that indicates it's TSSOP.
 Why did they do this?!
 Why?
 I have no answers for you.
-It's madening.
+It's maddening.
 I'm sure they had their reasons but... sigh.

 The LV-series chips are very nice.
 They are a modern version of some chip families you may have heard about (74LS and 74HC being perhaps